galaxyproject/galaxy-helm/README.md

 # Download values-cvmfs.yaml from this repo and update persistence as needed
 helm install --name galaxy cloudve/galaxy -f values.yaml --set cvmfs.enabled=true --set cvmfs.deploy=true
 ```

+If you use the latter method, it is highly recommended that you deploy a single
+Galaxy release per nodepool, as multiple CVMFS-CSI provisioners running on the
+same node can conflict.

 Once started, Galaxy will be available under `/galaxy/` (note the trailing `/`).
 This path can be changed by setting the value: `--set ingress.path="/mynewgalaxypath/"